Flag of Sweden

 The national flag of Sweden (Sveriges flagga) consists of a yellow or gold Nordic cross (i.e. a horizontal cross extending to the edges, with the crossbar closer to the hoist than the fly) on a field of light blue.
 The Nordic cross design traditionally represents Christianity.
-The design and colours of the Swedish flag are believed to have been inspired by the present coat of arms of Sweden of 1442, which is blue divided quarterly by a cross pattée of gold, and modelled on the Danish flag.
+The design and colours of the Swedish flag are believed to have been inspired by the present coat of arms of Sweden of 1442, which is blue divided quarterly by a cross pattée of gold.
 Blue and yellow have been used as Swedish colours at least since Magnus III's royal coat of arms of 1275.

 Specifics

 Ratio and colour scheme

-The Swedish flag is one of only five that use the ratio 5:8, the others being Argentina, Guatemala, Palau, and Poland.
+The Swedish flag is one of only five that use the ratio 5:8, the others being the flags of Argentina, Guatemala, Palau, and Poland.

-It is one of only four flags that currently use the colour scheme of blue and yellow, the others being Kazakhstan, Palau, and Ukraine.
+It is one of only five flags that currently use the colour scheme of blue and yellow, the others being the flags of Kazakhstan, Palau, Ukraine, and the European Union.